espocrm/documentation/docs/administration/layout-manager.md

 *Team* & *Portal* have *Layout Set* link fields.

-For internal users (regular & admin) Layout Set is applied through *Default Team*.
+For internal users (regular & admin), Layout Set is applied through *Default Team*.
 User > Default Team > Layout Set.
 The team should have Layout Set specified.
-That team should be set as a deafult team for the user.
+That team should be set as a default team for the user.

-For portal users Layout Set is applied through *Portal* record.
+For portal users, Layout Set is applied through *Portal* record.